When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Introduction

 We use \textbf{T-depth inversion} to refer to the schedule-comparison phenomenon in which, for two schedules $\sigma_1$ and $\sigma_2$ of the same circuit under fixed $(C,B)$, $T_{\text{static}}(\sigma_1) < T_{\text{static}}(\sigma_2)$ but $T_{\text{exe}}(\sigma_1) > T_{\text{exe}}(\sigma_2)$.
 In the evaluation, we instantiate this comparison using a depth-oriented reference schedule and a slack-based reshaping schedule.
 More generally, cumulative demand--supply imbalance is related to classical resource-constrained scheduling, but here we focus on the distinction between structural flexibility of the circuit and the delivery pressure induced by a specific execution order.

 The \textbf{contributions} of this study are the following: \begin{itemize} \item We demonstrate that \textbf{T-depth-only} scheduling objectives can misrepresent actual executable performance under bounded T-state delivery.
-On the constructed dataset, slack ratio provides a modest but statistically supported structural signal beyond T-depth for predicting both execution stalls and \textbf{T-depth inversion risk} (where the shallower schedule executes more slowly). \item We show that $\Delta_{\max}$ is the strongest schedule-level predictor of \textbf{execution stalls and makespan slowdown} in our evaluated instances. \item We establish a provable lower bound on executable makespan and validate it across all \textbf{4{,}904 finite instances}, with zero observed violations.
+In the compressibility-family evaluation, slack ratio provides a modest but statistically supported structural signal beyond T-depth for predicting both execution stalls and \textbf{T-depth inversion risk} (where the shallower schedule executes more slowly). \item We show that $\Delta_{\max}$ is the strongest schedule-level indicator of \textbf{execution stalls and makespan slowdown} in the compressibility-family evaluation. \item We establish a provable lower bound on executable makespan and empirically assess its tightness across \textbf{4{,}904 finite schedule instances} in the compressibility-family evaluation, with zero observed violations.
 To support reproducibility, we release the evaluation framework, generated datasets, and analysis scripts at \url{https://github.com/C2-Q/BARC/}. \end{itemize}